 #10- To surround yourself with ambitious personalities

 Surround yourself with the best people.
 That’s what I’d tell myself.
-The kind of people I had around are the people that would influence what I did and my success.
-The best kind of people doesn’t mean people who think like me, in fact, the more different they think the better, but people who have mine and my business’s best interests at heart and are helping me achieve success.
+The kind of people I had around were the people that would influence what I did and my success.
+The best kind of people doesn’t mean people who think like me, in fact, the more different they think the better, but people who have my and my business’s best interests at heart and are helping me achieve success.